jeksterslabds/build_boilerplatePackage/03_build.md

     ## ─  package encoding: UTF-8
     ##    checking package namespace information ...  ✔  checking package namespace information
     ##    checking package dependencies ...  ✔  checking package dependencies (1.1s)
-    ##    checking if this is a source package ...  ✔  checking if this is a source package
+    ##   ✔  checking if this is a source package
     ## ✔  checking if there is a namespace
     ##      checking for executable files ...  ✔  checking for executable files
-    ##    checking for hidden files and directories ...  ✔  checking for hidden files and directories
+    ##   ✔  checking for hidden files and directories
     ## ✔  checking for portable file names
-    ## ✔  checking for sufficient/correct file permissions
+    ##    checking for sufficient/correct file permissions ...  ✔  checking for sufficient/correct file permissions
-    ##      checking whether package ‘boilerplatePackage’ can be installed ...  ✔  checking whether package ‘boilerplatePackage’ can be installed (740ms)
+    ##      checking whether package ‘boilerplatePackage’ can be installed ...  ✔  checking whether package ‘boilerplatePackage’ can be installed (781ms)
     ##      checking installed package size ...  ✔  checking installed package size
-    ##   ✔  checking package directory
+    ##      checking package directory ...  ✔  checking package directory
-    ##      checking for future file timestamps ...  ✔  checking for future file timestamps (1.8s)
+    ##    checking for future file timestamps ...  ✔  checking for future file timestamps (1.4s)
     ##   ✔  checking ‘build’ directory
     ##    checking DESCRIPTION meta-information ...  ✔  checking DESCRIPTION meta-information
-    ##    checking top-level files ...  ✔  checking top-level files
+    ##   ✔  checking top-level files
     ## ✔  checking for left-over files
     ##    checking index information ...  ✔  checking index information
     ##      checking package subdirectories ...  ✔  checking package subdirectories
-    ##    checking      checking R files for non-ASCII characters ...  ✔  checking R files for non-ASCII characters
+    ##    checking R files for non-ASCII characters ...  ✔  checking R files for non-ASCII characters
     ##    checking R files for syntax errors ...  ✔  checking R files for syntax errors
     ##      checking whether the package can be loaded ...  ✔  checking whether the package can be loaded
     ##    checking whether the package can be loaded with stated dependencies ...  ✔  checking whether the package can be loaded with stated dependencies
     ##    checking whether the package can be unloaded cleanly ...  ✔  checking whether the package can be unloaded cleanly
     ##      checking whether the namespace can be loaded with stated dependencies ...  ✔  checking whether the namespace can be loaded with stated dependencies
     ##      checking whether the namespace can be unloaded cleanly ...  ✔  checking whether the namespace can be unloaded cleanly
     ##      checking loading without being on the library search path ...  ✔  checking loading without being on the library search path
     ##      checking dependencies in R code ...  ✔  checking dependencies in R code
-    ##      checking S3 generic/method consistency ...  ✔  checking S3 generic/method consistency (562ms)
+    ##    checking S3 generic/method consistency ...  ✔  checking S3 generic/method consistency (563ms)
     ##      checking replacement functions ...  ✔  checking replacement functions
     ##    checking foreign function calls ...  ✔  checking foreign function calls
-    ##      checking R code for possible problems ...  ✔  checking R code for possible problems (1.2s)
+    ##      checking R code for possible problems ...  ✔  checking R code for possible problems (1.6s)
     ##    checking Rd files ...  ✔  checking Rd files
     ##      checking Rd metadata ...  ✔  checking Rd metadata
     ##      checking Rd line widths ...  ✔  checking Rd line widths
     ##      checking Rd cross-references ...  ✔  checking Rd cross-references
     ##      checking for missing documentation entries ...  ✔  checking for missing documentation entries
     ##    checking for code/documentation mismatches ...  ✔  checking for code/documentation mismatches
-    ##      checking Rd \usage sections ...  ✔  checking Rd \usage sections (510ms)
+    ##      checking Rd \usage sections ...  ✔  checking Rd \usage sections (659ms)
     ##      checking Rd contents ...  ✔  checking Rd contents
     ##      checking for unstated dependencies in examples ...  ✔  checking for unstated dependencies in examples
     ##      checking contents of ‘data’ directory ...  ✔  checking contents of ‘data’ directory